icebreakerone/ib1-technical-docs/docs/metadata.md

 As Datasets will be discovered by browsing an index, they need additional descriptive metadata for discovery.
 The following fields are mandatory:

 [dcterms:description](https://www.dublincore.org/specifications/dublin-core/dcmi-terms/terms/description/)
-: Longer form description of this data set.
-This is used in combination with the title and tags when people search for data sets, so aim to include probable search words in the description.
+: Longer form description of this dataset.
+This is used in combination with the title and tags when people search for datasets, so aim to include probable search words in the description.

 [dcat:version](https://www.w3.org/TR/vocab-dcat-3/#Property:resource_version)
-: Version number of the data set, this should preferably follow [semantic versioning](https://semver.org/) if possible.
-Versioning of the data set should be used to indicate changes in delivery mechanism, or in representation, rather than for changes in the underlying data.
-For example, this should not be used to differentiate between data sets from different years, rather it should be used to indicate whether a potential data consumer might need to alter how it processes any returned data.
+: Version number of the dataset, this should preferably follow [semantic versioning](https://semver.org/) if possible.
+Versioning of the dataset should be used to indicate changes in delivery mechanism, or in representation, rather than for changes in the underlying data.
+For example, this should not be used to differentiate between datasets from different years, rather it should be used to indicate whether a potential data consumer might need to alter how it processes any returned data.

 [dcat:versionNotes](https://www.w3.org/TR/vocab-dcat-3/#Property:resource_version_notes)
 : Notes used to explain any changes to this version.